NicolasAlvarez16/OOP_Python/README.md

 ## Special Methods
 This specila methods allows us to emulate some built-in behaviour within python.
 And it is also used to implement operator overloading.

+## Property Decorators
+A decorator is a design pattern in Python that allows to add new funcionality to an existing objet without modifying its structure.
+Decorators are usually called before the definition of a function you want to decorate.
+In OOP decorators are used to convert methods into setters, getters and Deleters